 Faulty Electrical Outlets

 Most electrical fires at homes happen due to faulty electrical outlets.
 Over time, outlets, and switches get worn and damaged.
 In some cases, fires begin in homes due to old or frayed appliance cords and self-joined wires.
-These damaged cords can send heat to combustible materials like rugs, carpet, floors, and curtains.
+These damaged cords can send heat to combustible materials like rugs, carpets, floors, and curtains.

 Light Fixtures